-- Tone or valence of response - Can use "positive emotion" and "negative emotion" word counts from LIWC... although be careful - "no" is considered negative! - Can categorize comments according to the overall tone - Also a difficult task considering many questions do not require a valence, or ask respondents to provide comments of a particular valence. - "What's your favorite thing about Dining Services?" (prompts positive valence) - "If you were disappointed, please explain why..." (prompts negative valence) - "What foods would you like to see served in Dewick-MacPhie?" (does not prompt a valence)
+- Tone or valence of response - Can use "positive emotion" and "negative emotion" word counts from LIWC... although be careful - "no" is considered negative! - Can categorize comments according to the overall tone - Also a difficult task considering many questions do not require a valence, or ask respondents to provide comments of a particular valence. - "What foods would you like to see served in Dewick-MacPhie?" (does not prompt a valence)